The year 2018 will mark a new chapter for the CNA in the financing of highway infrastructures.

 It should be noted that these 3 groups are no longer eligible since 2006, 2009, and 2010 for new financing from the CNA and have had to call on the markets to ensure the financing of their investments.

 The CNA therefore now has only three counterparties to its financing, the SFTRF bearing the bulk of the debt.

 In terms of outlook, outstanding CNA is expected to remain stable over the next few years as no significant amortization of borrowing is expected before 2025.

 In addition, the two highway tunnel concession companies, Autoroute and Tunnel du Mont-Blanc (ATMB) and the Société Française du Tunnel Routier du Fréjus (SFTRF), should not need to solicit short-term financing or refinancing of investments from the CNA.

-In addition, the year was also marked by a regulatory evolution of the CNA.
-Indeed, since the decree of 14 August 2017, the institution no longer has the capacity to raise on the bond market the resources needed to finance eligible concessionaire companies for more than one year.
-This ban is consequential to INSEE’s integration in 2014 of the CNA debt into the public debt.
+Please remember that since the decree of August 14, 2017, the institution no longer has the capacity to raise the resources needed on the bond market to finance qualifying concessionary companies for more than one year

 Bond issue 2025 dated April 5th 2017 ?